 How to Get out of Your Head: 9 Ways to Return to Reality

 Being in our heads can be good for us.
 It helps with general clarification, problem-solving and future planning along with a wide array of other things.
-But other times, we can feel like we’re a prisoner to our thoughts.
-Sometimes, it can reach a point where all we want is to figure out how to get out of our head.
+Other times, we can feel like we're a prisoner to our thoughts.
+It can even reach a point where all we want is to figure out how to get out of our head.
+Overthinking can potentially lead to an increase in mental health problems such as anxiety and stress disorders.
+This typically only occurs as a result of overthinking about the past or worrying about the future.
+Getting out of your head can be difficult and may even feel impossible.
+In this article, we'll go over numerous strategies you can implement into your daily life that will further help you get out of your head.

 9 Ways to Get out of Your Head